 After being recommended for a heart transplant, she sought a second medical opinion at the Mayo Clinic in Rochester, Minnesota, with the doctors who authored this case study.

-She was born with a severe heart defect (one of the heart valves was not working), and at age 2 underwent Fontan surgery, a procedure in which veins carrying blood from the body to the heart are bypassed, so that the main pulmonary artery takes blood from the heart to the lungs.
+She was born with a severe heart defect (one of the heart valves was not working), and at age 2 underwent Fontan surgery, a procedure in which veins carrying blood from the body to the heart are modified to bypass the heart and connect to the main pulmonary artery, that takes blood from the heart to the lungs.

 At age 19, the patient started to develop pleural effusions, which became persistent when she was 25 and came to the clinic.

 Among other symptoms, she was short of breath when she lying flat (orthopnea) or when exercising (exertional dyspnea).
 A chest radiography and a sniff test showed reduced lung volumes and limited diaphragm movements.
 The diaphragm is a muscle that lies beneath the lungs and the heart, and is essential for breathing.
 When it contracts, chest volume increases and air is drawn into the lungs.

 An ultrasound-guided diaphragmatic electromyogram, an exam that records the electrical activity of the diaphragm aided by ultrasounds, indicated problems in the phrenic nerve, which innervates the diaphragm and controls its movements.